Minstead: History

 From that time onwards, Minstead remained in the Compton family.
 In 1670 Richard Compton appeared before the court held at Lyndhurst, to assert formally his claim to the manor.
 The record of this court shows the special privileges attached to the manor of Minstead.
 He claimed for himself and the tenants of the manor common of pasture and common of mast "without paying anything therefor," free ingress and egress in the waste lands of the forest, to search for all his animals there straying, the right to hold view of frankpledge twice a year, the right to estrays found in the manor and honey found in the woods; also to have all his woods in the custody of his own woodward appointed at the court baron of the manor and his manor free of forest officials.
 He also claimed the right to the left shoulder of all deer found within the woods of the manor.
 Finally on the day of the holding of the view of frankpledge he claimed for himself and his steward the right to kill and carry away one deer.

 Henry Compton was High Sheriff of Hampshire in 1758 and was a noted racing man, being an original member of the Jockey Club founded in 1753.
 His son John, who inherited his father's properties, was Sheriff of Hampshire in 1797.
 His son Henry became Sheriff of Hampshire in 1819 and took a prominent part in suppressing the 1830 Swing riots at Fordingbridge.
 His son Henry who succeeded him was Sheriff in 1871, and on his death in 1877 his son Henry Francis Compton became lord of "the manor of Minstead and Brook."

 Minstead manor house, which was a brick building in a park of 400 acres, was a pre-18th century building enlarged at the end of the 18th century, but it was demolished in 1950.

 Minstead Lodge was built in about 1830 by Lieutenant Colonel Edward Pery Buckley and is today used to provide training in hospitality and catering for people with learning disabilities.
 It also hosts weddings, conferences and events.

 On the 26 March 1936 a Commercial Air Hire, De Havilland Dragon (G-ACAP) crashed near the town following engine failure, killing all five on board.
 The aircraft had flown from Croydon Airport and was carrying out military co-operation work around Southampton.
 Commercial Air Hire had a contract to fly at night to give searchlight crews practice at locating aircraft.

+Demographics

+At the 2021 census, Minstead had a population of 687 in 285 households.